Table of Contents

 Who Needs the Yellow Fever Vaccine?

-How Often Do I Need a Yellow Fever Vaccine?
+How Do I Prove I’ve Had the Yellow Fever Vaccine?

-What are the Side Effects to the Yellow Fever Vaccine?
+What Are the Side Effects of the Yellow Fever Vaccine?

 This list is for general information only.
-Consult with a travel health specialist as updates occur and risk can vary greatly within a region of a country.
-Deciding if a Yellow Fever vaccine is right for your trip often depends on your specific itinerary and risk can be low, moderate, or high.
+Consult with a travel health specialist as updates occur and yellow fever risk can vary greatly within a region of a country.
+Deciding if a yellow fever vaccine is right for your trip often depends on your specific travel plans and risk can be low, moderate, or high.

 Countries in Africa with Risk of Transmission